Ranveersingh1113/personality_assessment_app/README.md

 ## 📱 Using the Application

 ### 1. System Setup
-- Enter your OpenAI API key in the sidebar
+- Enter your Google API key in the sidebar
 - Click "Initialize System" to set up the vector database
 - Wait for the system to load reference data